sean-perts-career/example-ecs/README.md

   a.
 Navigate to the `aws-cdk` directory \
   b.
 Run `npx cdk --profile <YOUR_PROFILE> -c config=dev deploy --all` \
   c.
 Once the deployment is underway type `y` to accept the changes for each of the two following stacks, at the end there will be an output for the ALB DNS Endpoint \
   d.
-Copy and paste the ALB DNS Endpoint into a browser and the nginx server display should appear
+Copy and paste the ALB DNS Endpoint into a browser and the nginx server display should appear, make sure to connect over HTTPS

 ## Cleanup Procedure ##
 1. Remove scale-in protection for EC2 instances apart of the ASG \